-3.2.
-Stage Two: Investigation
+3.0.
+Investigation

-The CDO, Title IX Coordinator, in cooperation with the assigned Deputy Coordinator(s), will assign trained investigators to conduct the investigation.

-Investigators will be selected from a pool of faculty, staff and external investigators who have been trained to serve in this capacity.
-The CDO and Deputy Coordinator(s) will also determine a timeline for the investigation.
-In the investigation process, it is the role of the Deputy Coordinator to keep the parties to the investigation and the CDO updated on the investigation process.
+The CDO/Title IX Coordinator will assign investigators to conduct the investigation.
+Investigators will be selected from a pool of faculty, staff, and external investigators who have been trained to serve in this capacity.
+The CDO and Deputy Coordinator(s) will also determine a preliminary timeline for the investigation.
+In the investigation process, it is the role of the Title IX office to keep the parties to the investigation and the CDO updated on the investigation process.
+It is the responsibility of the investigators to determine the facts of the situation under investigation and to decide the number and the order of witness interviews.

 The investigators will interview the complainant, respondent, any witnesses, and any other relevant persons and determine the appropriate order for the interviews.
 Interviews may be recorded with the consent of the interviewee.
-The investigators may also request for review any relevant records; including documents, electronic texts, social media, and other information relevant to understanding the facts of the case.
+The investigators may also review any relevant records; including documents, electronic texts, social media, and other information relevant to understanding the facts of the case.
+Investigators will gather and evaluate the evidence and assess the creditability of each party.
+The investigator must assess the demeanor, motive, and veracity of the claims may be each party and seek corroboration of the underlying evidence.
+(See Appendix: For a sample protocol for investigations)

-Although, in campus investigations, legal terms like "guilt, "innocence" and "burdens of proof" are not applicable, the University never assumes a respondent is in violation of university policy.
-The investigation and subsequent hearings on appeal are conducted to consider the totality of all evidence available, from all relevant sources.
+Although, in campus investigations, legal terms like "guilt, "innocence" and "burdens of proof' are not applicable, the University never assumes a respondent is in violation of university policy.
+The investigation and subsequent hearings and appeals are conducted to consider the totality of all evidence available, from all relevant sources.